AllenCellModeling/quilt3distribute/README.rst

 --------

 * Automatically adds license details and bare minimum T4 usage instructions to your dataset README.
 * Attempts to determine which files to upload based off csv contents.
+(Explicit override available)
-* Attempts to validate and run basic cleaning operations on your features and/ or metadata csv.
+* Validates and runs basic cleaning operations on your features and/ or metadata csv.
+* Attempts to parse README for any referenced files and packages them up as well.

 Credits